thaian161/react-playground/6 - Unit-Testing/readme.md

 - `name of component`+.test.js => `App.test.ts` should be the test file for `App.js`

 - Testing function takes in 2 agruments:
-  1. **First agrument**: `renders learn react link` is the test decription, show up in test output
+  1. **First argument**: `renders learn react link` is the test description, show up in test output
-  2. **Second agrument**: anonymous function contain the code that will be executed when run the test
+  2. **Second argument**: anonymous function contain the code that will be executed when run the test
      - `render` function import from @testing-library/react => render the App component
-     - In the stimulated browswer, find the text /learn react/
+     - In the stimulated browser, find the text /learn react/
      - Finally check to see if the text /learn react/ is in the document or not

 ```